romelBen/melo-homelab/metal/roles/common/README.md

 # Ansible Role: Common

-This role manages several parts of a Linux system which are not worth their own role.
-## Here be Dragons!

 When managing DNS resolution with this role be aware of the following: On Ubuntu this role will remove the symlink on /etc/resolv.conf if it exists and replace it with a static file.
 The symlink originates in the `systemd-resolved` daemon.
 Managing that daemon is at least currently out of scope for this role.
 I know this not a beautiful solution but it works for me.
 If you know how to handle this better feel free to contact me or create a PR.

 ## Known issues
 - Fedora 30: The dropping support for Python 2 in Fedora causes problems for Ansible.
 This can be fixed by setting the `ansible_python_interpreter` variable to the appropriate Python 3 binary.
 - **opensuse 15.2 and 42.2**: A missing dependency does not allow installation of a dependent tool.
 A workaround is in place but does not work properly.

 ## Requirements
 No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

-    - hosts: foobar
-      roles:
-        - role: thorian93.common
-          become: yes

 ## Role Variables
 Available variables are listed below, along with default values (see `defaults/main.yml`):

     common_configure_crontabs: false